Aero264/Aero264.github.io/content/cv.md

 ## Academic Service and Impact

 - Co-creator and co-host of the annual workshop series **Perturbations in Epilepsy** (2022–2024).
-- Co-organised a **SIAM Dynamical Systems mini-symposium** on phase transitions in electrophysiological systems.
+- Co-organised a **SIAM Dynamical Systems mini-symposium** on phase transitions in electrophysiological systems (2023).
 - Delivered the **Birmingham Popular Mathematics Lecture** (2024).
 - Serving on the **University of Surrey Ethics Committee** as Reviewer (2025 - present).